cocoatoucher/Glide/Docs/InputMethods.md

 On iOS devices, you can add SpriteKit nodes in your game scene and map them to your preferred input profiles.

 There is also a `NavigatableButton` of glide's game menu UI framework which supports touch inputs by default.

-> ### Keyboard on iPad / `UIKeyCommand`
-Unfortunately iOS SDK, as of iOS 13, is missing some basic functionality of informing framework users with released key events.
-This is crucial for a game and without it UIKeyCommand support won't be there for glide.
-Some tried solutions like using js and a `WKWebView` introduces delays and not suitable for professional games.
-Let's hope that support will be there with upcoming iOS/iPadOS releases.